shikokuchuo/mirai/README.md

 ### Distributed Computing: TLS Secure Connections

-TLS can be enabled to secure communications from the local machine to remote daemons.
+TLS is available as an option to secure communications from the local machine to remote daemons.

+#### Zero-configuration

-An automatic zero-configuration default is implemented - all that is required is to specify a secure URL of the form `wss://` or `tls+tcp://`.
+An automatic zero-configuration default is implemented.
+Simply specify a secure URL of the form `wss://` or `tls+tcp://` when setting daemons.
 For example, on the IPv6 loopback address:

 ``` r
 daemons(n = 4, url = "wss://[::1]:5555")